joshfrench/om-wiki-fork/Tutorial.md

   (. js/document (getElementById "app0")))
 ```

-As we can see ClojureScript offers powerful functional tools that puts
+As we can see ClojureScript offers powerful functional tools that put
 most templating languages completely to shame.

 ## Your first Om component